w3finance/sakura/README.md

 # Sakura Wallet

-[Sakura Wallet](http://www.dotpay.tech/) is a secure and user-friendly polkadot desktop wallet.
+[Sakura Wallet](https://www.dotpay.tech/) is a secure and user-friendly Polkadot desktop wallet.

 ### Development

-In the project directory, install the dependencies first:
+Clone first, in the project directory, install the dependencies:

 ```bash
 yarn